farzadgo/adrift-react/README.md

 For more information visit the repository for the earlier version of the app: https://github.com/farzadgo/adrift

-Here you can find the development [work in progress] files of the second version of the application being written in __React__, which is handlling more APIs such as Google Maps Javascript API and client-side storage with IndexedDb libraries.
+Here you can find the development [work in progress] files of the second version of the application being written in __React__, which is handling more APIs such as Google Maps JavaScript API and client-side storage with IndexedDb libraries.